Debunking Common Myths About Melasma Treatments

 Myth #2: Regular exfoliation can lighten melasma

-Exfoliating the skin using a gentle scrub is a sure way to achieve brighter, smoother skin by removing dead skin cells.
-However, using an exfoliator does not help to treat melasma.
+Exfoliating with a gentle scrub can help reveal brighter, smoother skin by removing surface dead skin cells.
+However, it’s important to note that exfoliation alone does not treat melasma.

 Myth #3: There is only one type of melasma and the same treatment should work for everyone.